Covid 19 coronavirus: Nigel Te Hiko dies from virus in Waikato Hospital

 He is now the youngest person in New Zealand to die from Covid-19.

-Nigel lived in Tokoroa and had been visited by his brother before Auckland's August lockdown.
+Nigel lived in Tokoroa and his brother visited before Auckland's August lockdown.

 On August 14 it was revealed that two people in Tokoroa had been infected with Covid.
-Health officials said these cases were linked to the new Auckland cluster.
+Health officials said the cases were linked to the new Auckland cluster.

-The Te Hiko whānau, from Tokoroa, are now planning a funeral not a week after they buried older brother Alan last Thursday
+The Te Hiko whānau, from Tokoroa, are now planning another funeral not a week after they buried Alan last Thursday.

-Alan died in Auckland's Middlemore Hospital earlier this month.
+Alan died in Auckland's Middlemore Hospital on September 4.

 He was a team leader at the Mt Wellington coolstore, and had worked alongside the index case of what was initially labelled the South Auckland cluster.